American RBST Foundation Flock USA0001

 Shedding/Shearing

-summer.
-The current thinking is that hormones and body condition control
+all and need to be shorn.
+The current thinking is that hormones and body

-is prevalent because flies lay their eggs on the skin under the wool where
+threatening problem, is prevalent because flies lay their eggs under the

 Occasionally you will find the fleece has become felted and will not fall